VergilHuang/NestedObjectReverse/README.md

 ### Premise
-UnputValue always be a single-chain structure, and last property always string.
+InputValue always be a single-chain structure, and last property always string.

 ### `yarn start`